gradle/gradle/design-docs/ide-integration.md

 }
 ```

-Note that the WebApplicationProject model directly maps to properties defined in the ('war' plugin)[https://docs.gradle.org/current/userguide/war_plugin.html].
+Note that the WebApplicationProject model directly maps to properties defined in the ['war' plugin](https://docs.gradle.org/current/userguide/war_plugin.html).

 #### Implementation